 There are several different treatments for bladder and bowel damage which could include:

 However, if a treatment is not effective, you may be left incontinent, which could have a devastating effect on your ability to live a normal life.

 A hernia happens due to a weakness in the muscles that surround internal organs.
 The result of the weakness or tear causes part of an internal organ to poke through.
 You may feel a lump or swelling in your stomach or groin area if this happens.
-A hernia could also be a result of a surgery that did not heal properly or because of an abdominal tear for another reason.
+A hernia could also result from a surgery that did not heal properly or because of an abdominal tear for another reason.
 You may not always need to undergo surgery for a hernia, but if one becomes trapped, it could cause the hernia to strangulate.
 Should this happen, you would require emergency surgery to resolve the problem.
-If you suffered a hernia due to an injury to your abdomen, and someone else could be held liable, you may be able to make an abdominal injury claim.
+If you suffered a hernia due to a surgical error and medical negligence could be proven, you may be able to make an internal organ injury claim.